Environmental Protection Agency.

 During the review of Pennsylvania's UST Program, EPA did discuss public notification procedures for UST releases with PADEP.
 In its assessment, EPA recognized that, in accordance with § 245.305(e) of Pennsylvania's UST regulations, owners and operators are required to inform the Commonwealth and affected municipalities of confirmed releases.
 EPA believes this is a suitable first step toward public notification, because once local and state governments are informed, they can subsequently take steps to notify the affected public.
 During its review, EPA asked PADEP to clarify how such notification to the state would result in notification of the public directly affected by UST releases.
 EPA recognized that, pursuant to § 245.305(g) of Pennsylvania's rules, PADEP may “implement reasonable procedures to provide the public with appropriate information.”
 For the purpose of state program approval, PADEP has the legal authority to notify the affected public of UST releases.
 However, EPA recognized that this authority provided PADEP with a certain discretion of the type contemplated when EPA published its original UST regulations at § 280.67 on September 23, 1988 (see 53 FR 37180-37181).
 Specifically, EPA noted in the preamble to its regulations that “* * * mandating public participation for all CAPs (Corrective Action Plans) could divert implementing agency resources from other cleanup activities such as oversight of ongoing cleanup operations.”
 The preamble went on to say: “EPA agrees with the party who urged that implementing agencies strike a balance between the involvement of the public and the sometimes competing need to protect human health and the environment through quick and effective responses to an UST release.
 To acknowledge these sometimes conflicting objectives, the final rule for public participation establishes a flexible approach that ensures public access to available information on UST cleanups, although the public need not be involved, as a matter of routine, in all CAPs.”

 During EPA's evaluation of the Commonwealth's UST program, PADEP described to EPA that it intended to exercise its discretion to notify the public about UST releases by posting relevant information on the internet.
 Although the internet was not in existence at the time EPA published its regulations in 1988, today, EPA believes the internet is a powerful and effective mechanism for providing the public with information.
 EPA believes that providing public access to information about UST releases on the internet is a means designed to reach those members of the public directly affected by the release and the planned corrective action.
 The internet has revolutionized how the public can gain access to all kinds of information.
 The internet can be accessed from home, at work, at school, and at local libraries.
 Information on the internet can be updated more easily, timely and cost-effectively than printed publications.
 One party who provided comments on EPA's proposed state program approval decision stated that he: “* * * supports the use of the internet to educate and inform the public about DEP's regulatory programs and the status of confirmed releases and planned cleanups* * *” PADEP and EPA have dedicated significant resources to provide the public with timely and comprehensive information about their numerous programs through the internet.
 Recognizing the need for PADEP to balance its responsibilities to clean up expeditiously UST releases and inform the public, EPA and PADEP used the MOA to specify and clarify how PADEP will exercise its discretion in striking this balance and to acknowledge formally PADEP's commitment to internet notification of UST releases.
-EPA does not believe that use of the MOA to describe Pennsylvania's approach to public notification is intended to “fix” a flaw or deficiency in Pennsylvania's UST program, but rather the MOA is an appropriate means to define how PADEP will exercise its responsibilities, within its discretion and authorities, to notify the public of UST releases under an EPA-authorized UST program.
+EPA does not believe that use of the MOA to describe Pennsylvania's approach to public notification is intended to “fix” a flaw or deficiency in Pennsylvania's UST program, but rather the MOA is an appropriate means to define how PADEP will exercise its responsibilities, within its discretion and authorities, to Start Printed Page 53522notify the public of UST releases under an EPA-authorized UST program.

 To establish specific provisions in the MOA to define appropriate public notification, EPA and PADEP relied on provisions of 40 CFR 280.67(a).
 Therefore, the MOA provides the following commitments: “In addition to placing notices of confirmed releases requiring corrective action on its internet site, DEP agrees to use additional mechanisms to notify the affected public of those releases, which may have the potential to cause a more immediate or serious risk to public health and the environment.
 Furthermore, DEP agrees to use additional methods of public notification and outreach as a particular situation may warrant.
 Pursuant to 40 CFR 280.67 (Public Participation), such notices may include, but are not limited to, public notice in local newspapers, block advertisements, public service announcements, publication in the Pennsylvania Bulletin, letters to individual households, and/or personal contacts by field staff.”
 Having drawn the provisions for the MOA directly from EPA's regulations, EPA is satisfied that PADEP's authorities and procedures for public notification of UST releases, as prescribed in the MOA, meet the requirements for state program approval found at 40 CFR 281.35(f).